-The forerunner to the current U.S. flag, the Betsy Ross Flag is named after a seamstress who became a ‘Free Quaker’.
+The forerunner to the current United States flag, the Betsy Ross Flag is named after a ‘Free Quaker’ seamstress.

 From a Quaker family, like many in Pennsylvania at the time, Betsy Ross (1752 – 1836) was born Elizabeth Griscom.
-Once her education in public school ended, her father had her apprenticed to an upholsterer.
+Once her school education had ended, her father had Betsy apprenticed to an upholsterer.

-It was as an upholsterer that she met her future husband, John Ross, brother of George Ross, who signed the Declaration of Independence.
+It was as an upholsterer that she met her future husband, John Ross, brother of George Ross, a signatory on the Declaration of Independence.
 Since Ross belonged to the Church of England, the Quaker community frowned upon the couple marrying.
-So they eloped when Betsy was 21 years-old.
+So, they eloped when Betsy was 21-years-old.

-After the elopement, Betsy was estranged from her family and expelled from her Quaker congregation for supporting the war effort.
+After the elopement, Ross was estranged from her family and expelled from her Quaker congregation for supporting the war effort.
 Her husband died a few years later during the Revolution.

-Several hundred Friends, including Betsy Ross, were strongly drawn to the revolutionary cause, and many of them joined the armed forces.
+Several hundred Quakers, including Betsy Ross, were strongly drawn to the revolutionary cause and, as a result, many of them supported resistance against the British.

-In 1781 a few of these disowned Friends, including Betsy Ross, broke away and formed the Society of Free Quakers in Philadelphia.
-This small group was a refuge for Friends, who actively supported American independence as well as the principles of Quakerism.
+In 1781, a few of these disowned Friends, including Ross, broke away and formed the Society of Free Quakers in Philadelphia.
+This small group was a refuge for Friends who actively supported American independence as well as the principles of Quakerism.

-According to folklore the original flag was made in June 1776, when a small committee including George Washington, Robert Morris and George Ross visited Betsy and discussed the need for a new American flag.
+According to folklore, the original flag was made in June, 1776.
+This was when a small committee including George Washington, Robert Morris and George Ross visited Betsy to discuss the need for a new American flag.